opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Introduction
 ============

 For the protocol, SQL plugin provides multiple response formats for different purposes while the request format is same for all.
-Except JDBC format, all other responses are basically in their original format.
-Because of the requirements for schema information and functionality such as pagination, JDBC driver requires a different and well defined response format.
+Among them JDBC format is widely used because it provides schema information and more functionality such as pagination.
+Besides JDBC driver, various clients can benefit from the detailed and well formatted response.

 Request Format